M0nica/gatsby-solar-system-workshop/instructions/08_instructions.md

  MDX as opposed to plain Markdown enables us to use JSX syntax and Markdown within the same files to more easily compose complex content with the power of JSX and the generally more straightforward syntax of Markdown.

 ## Exercise 🤓
-- Update the individual planet pages to include summary content outside of the current frontmatter/meta data that is appearing on those pages.
+- Update the individual planet pages to include summary content from the body of those files in addition to the current frontmatter/meta data that is appearing on those pages.

 ## Files 🗂